AngeloAntona/Emolyser/README.md

 fear         210
 ```
 ### 3. Features Extraction (MFCC)
-We define a function to extract the songs features:
+We define a function to extract MFCC (Mel-frequency Cepstral Coefficients) from each audio file to represent the song’s acoustic structure.
 ``` Python
 def extract_features(file_name):
 	try: